 Step 2 - Apply Glue to Panel

 After that, apply a thin layer of glue on the edge of each board.
 Then align the boards into a pair of clamps.
 Tighten the clamps to make the glue hold the boards together.
-However, do not squeeze too hard otherwise, the wood working glue will seep out of the board.
+However, do not squeeze too hard otherwise, the woodworking glue will seep out of the board.
 Next, set the boards in a corner to dry.

 Step 3 - Cut the Groves and Stiles

 Using the table saw cut two stiles and then chop off 2” from each board.
-Cut the groves on the side of each of the four pieces holding the raised panel together.
+Cut the grooves on the side of each of the four pieces holding the raised panel together.
 Place one stile on the edge against the tabletop.
 Next, run the stile through the saw blade.
 After this turn the board and cut the same grove but from the opposite side this time.